 For example, let’s assume that during the execution of a project, a few key resources dropped out suddenly.
 In that case, the risk response team would take care of finding the backup resources, both within the company and outside it, to avoid the project being derailed completely.

-4. Manage Scope Creep – Beware of these creepers!
+D. Manage scope creep – Beware of these creepers!

 This project management best practice is the perfect companion for number four since scope creep is one of the most common project risks you will face.
 Project scope defines the outline and boundaries of the project.

 You’d be surprised at how easy it is to lose sight of these boundaries while you’re in the execution phase.
-If you’re not careful, you’ll find the size of your project scope growing well beyond the original brief and the entire project will spiral out of control.
+If you’re not careful, you’ll find the size of your project scope growing well beyond the original brief, and the entire project will spiral out of control.
 This is called scope creep.
 Learn more project management terms you need to know here.

 Try to avoid scope creep as much as you can.
 It is best to stick with the original plan so that everything can run smoothly.